How and when to plan your visit

 Summer

-June, July, August are the best months for wildlife watching like Badger, Beaver, Red deer , it is possible to spot them in daylight and capture amazing photo.
-Most of them rise the pups.
-Summer is a season for explore Butterflies, Dragonflies, Amphibians, Reptiles and Wildflowers.
+Summer is the best season to explore Butterflies, Dragonflies, Amphibians, Reptiles and Wildflowers.
 Wildlife watching is possible in the mornings and evenings because of high temperature above 20°C or even 30°C at midday.
-June is still a good time for birdwatching. and watching white-tailed eagle from the boat.
+June, July is still a good time for birdwatching.
+Watching white-tailed eagle from the boat is possible all the summer.
+Most of mammals have calves and pups, birds feed the young and teach them to be independent in this period.

 Autumn